 The Centers for Disease Control and Prevention (CDC) recommends that travelers be up to date on routine vaccinations while traveling to any destination.
-The CDC also recommends that ideally 4-6 weeks before your travel, you get vaccinations for vaccine-preventable diseases you might be at risk for if traveling abroad; see here for details.
+The CDC also recommends that ideally 4-6 weeks before your travel, you get vaccinations for vaccine-preventable diseases you might be at risk for if traveling abroad.
 Your doctor or healthcare provider will determine what vaccinations you will need depending on factors such as your health and immunization history.
 Make sure to also ask your doctor about medications you might need, such as those for malaria prevention and travelers’ diarrhea.

 NYU Alert and NYU Traveler are systems that give NYU travelers up-to-the-minute information about potential health and safety threats while traveling and enables the University to establish contact in the event of an emergency.
 Registration takes just a few minutes!
 You will need at minimum your flight information to register.

 You are required to maintain insurance with your home insurance policy for the duration of your trip.
 If traveling domestically, note that some insurance companies do not provide coverage in all US states; call your provider to verify coverage.

 Additionally, if traveling abroad, NYU recommends that its students purchase travel health insurance in the event that they become ill or injured or require evacuation, which is not covered under normal insurance policies.
 NYU’s preferred provider is GeoBlue, which costs only a few dollars per week of travel.
 Highlights: